carlosoening/Pistola-Bot/README.md

 The following modules were used in this project:

 * [discord](https://pypi.org/project/discord.py/) - A Python Discord API that facilitates the integration with Discord
-* [tinydb](https://tinydb.readthedocs.io/en/latest/) - A document oriented database to store data in JSON file
+* [psycopg2](https://www.psycopg.org/docs/) - A PostgreSQL database adapter library for Python
 * [youtube_dl](https://youtube-dl.org/) - An open source download manager library for Youtube video and audio

 ## Setup

+Install Python 3.x if you haven't done that yet;

 You will need to install some python modules to be able to run the project.
 Run the following commands to install them: